 On the other hand, a voidable marriage is valid until it is declared void and judicially declared a nullity.
 A marriage is voidable when a spouse was a minor and lacked the ability of consent; a spouse had an unsound mind at the time of marriage; consent was gained through fraud or force; or a spouse is physically incapable of entering into the marriage.

 In situations of minority, a marriage is voidable if, at the time of the marriage, the petitioner was under age 18 and the requisite parental and court consents were not obtained.
 Nullity based on unsound mind occurs when either party is incapable of understanding the nature of the marriage contract and the duties and responsibilities it creates at the time of the marriage ceremony.
 Seeking an annulment on the basis of fraud will require the court to determine that the consent to enter into the marriage was obtained by false representations relating to a matter of substance that go to the very essence of the marital relation.

-At Beck Law P.C., our divorce and annulment attorneys are compassionate to your concerns and are here to assist you every step of the way.
+Santa Rosa Attorney, our divorce and annulment attorneys are compassionate to your concerns and are here to assist you every step of the way.
 Our family law attorneys are

 Experienced in all facets of assisting you in filing an annulment and are able to evaluate the strategic intricacies of determining how you should file.

 Your visit to the Beck Law Offices is confidential, as is the information discussed.
 You can contact our office for a free consultation at 707-576-7175 or contact us online.